By Zen Lynch

 Siem Reap, Cambodia

-Though not our favorite AMAN hotel, the Amansara is among our top two favorite stays in all of Cambodia (!).
-Set in the grounds of former king Norodom Sihanouk’s guesthouse, this 24-suite walled compound includes all the bells and whistles that are unique to other Southeast Asian Aman properties.
-What stands out to us about Amansara is its quintessential location, being just 10 minutes from Angkor UNESCO World Heritage Site, and its serene, secluded style.
+The Amansara is among our two favorite stays in all of Siem Reap!
+Set on the grounds of former king Norodom Sihanouk’s guesthouse, this 24-suite walled compound includes all the bells and whistles that are unique to other Southeast Asian Aman properties.
+What stands out to us about Amansara is its quintessential location, being just 10 minutes from the Angkor UNESCO World Heritage Site, and its serene, secluded style.
 Having stayed in one of the private pool suites, we heartily recommend its privacy and generous sitting area/amenities.
-In addition to a very nice 58’ outdoor pool, we were quite impressed with the spa and the discretely placed 82’ lap pool.
-Fun fact: Mick Jagger stayed here at the same time as us, accompanied by someone who, according to the concierge, was “like…wife!”
+In addition to a very nice 58’ outdoor pool, we were quite impressed with the spa and the discreetly placed 82’ lap pool.

 Amangiri